grantminer/comparch-fa21/01_game_of_life/README.md

 The `main.sv` file has some simple logic for the built in LEDs based on the buttons.
   - See if you can a) flash the FPGA and have it do what the code describes using `make program_fpga` or the gui (tutorial in class).
   - Alter the button -> leds logic, then reflash to confirm that you can make changes!
+  - ***Note:*** We have run into some trouble with this logic.
+We are not sure if we are simply misunderstanding the logic, or if subsequent flashing does not work.

 ## 4. LED Array Driver
 - Read the datasheet of the LED driver to implement combinational logic that can drive the row and column pins of the LED array.
 This is pretty challenging, but think about what the voltages need to be at the row pin or the column pin based on the cell status and the status of our x decoder.

+***Note:*** After several attempts at debugging, we determined that writing out all of the logic was simply too complex for the file.
+Instead of writing N lines for each possible N value, we instead created for loops to generate that code for us for a few specific N values.

 ## 5. Build the circuit!